clp-research/clemcore/docs/logdoc.md

 ]
 ```

+Depending on the backend/API `raw_response_obj` is likely to be more extensive.

 ## Logging Scores

-The game master computes the scores by evaluating the episodes' interaction records.
+Scores are evaluated using the `GameScorer` class, or preferably a game-specific child class of it.
+Game-specific child
+classes of `GameScorer` allow for the implementation of custom scores.

+`GameScorer` iterates over `turns` in an episode's `interactions.json` and assigns scores based on the recorded actions
+in each turn.

+- `log_turn_score`: should be called in the scoring method to log turn-level scores.
+- `log_episode_score`: should be called in the scoring method to log episode-level scores.

 Games can have multiple turn-level scores and episode-level scores.

-Use ```log_turn_score``` to log a score name and its value for a given turn index
+Use `log_turn_score` to log a score name and its value for a given turn index and `log_episode_score` to log a score
-and ```log_episode_score``` to log a score name and its value for the whole
+name and its value for the whole episode.
-episode.
 Episode scores are usually measures of game success.

-The score results will be stored to ```scores.json``` which contains:
+The score results will be stored to `scores.json` which contains:
-- ```turn scores```: the turn-level scores for each game turn.
+- `turn scores`: the turn-level scores for each game turn.
-- ```episode scores```: the episode-level scores for the episode.
+- `episode scores`: the episode-level scores for the episode.

 You can log as many scores as you wish.
-The minimal requirements is to log the episode-level scores defined in ```clemgame/metrics.py``` (see the paper's appendix for details).
+The minimal requirements is to log the episode-level scores defined in
+`clemgame/metrics.py` (see the paper's appendix for details).

-**Important**: if the game was aborted, all episode-level scores should be ```np.nan``` and turn-level scores can be logged up to the turn when the game was aborted.
+**Important**: If the game was aborted, all episode-level scores should be `np.nan` and turn-level scores can be logged
+up to the turn when the game was aborted.
 If the game was won or lost, all metrics should be a numerical value.
+This is
-This is specially revelant for the main score of each game, so that the evaluation script correctly distinguishes %played and computes the main score only for actually played games.
+specially revelant for the main score of each game, so that the evaluation script correctly distinguishes %played and
+computes the main score only for actually played games.

-Here is an example of how the ```scores.json``` file of an episode will look like:
+Here is an example of how the `scores.json` file of an episode will look like:

 ```json
 {